ilovegaming42069/FSMOptional/README.md

 S = s̅0s1 + PD̅ + s̅0P + s̅1P

 ## 4. Simulate the system in C with the equation that you just derived
+I ran the code by using gcc manually.

+![]

 In the code i made, the state on the FSM starts at the doors closed (00) state.
 Below are all the possible outcomes that you can give
 - ### Doors closed state (00)
 ![]